jiweil/Hierarchical-Neural-Autoencoder/README.md

 # A Hierarchical Neural Autoencoder for Paragraphs and Documents

-Implementations of the three models presented in the paper "A Hierarchical Neural Autoencoder for Paragraphs and Documents" by Jiwei Li, Minh-Thang Luong and Dan Jurafsky.
+Implementations of the three models presented in the paper "A Hierarchical Neural Autoencoder for Paragraphs and Documents" by Jiwei Li, Minh-Thang Luong and Dan Jurafsky, ACL 2015

 ## Requirements:
 GPU

 matlab >= 2014b

 memory >= 2GB